abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 used in the previous section, the number of states ($n'$ index) and the different cutoff energies.
 In order to perform convergence studies, one should go back to the previous step, increase the relevant parameters and monitor how the ZPR is affected by these settings.
-This is left as excerise to the reader...
+This is left as an exercise to the reader...

 After this preamble, let us start the calculation by issuing: